How Asia is taking the lead in cloud computing

 It’s official.
 Asia is leading the world when it comes to cloud computing.
 In fact, according to the most recent Cloud Readiness Index (CRI) released by the Asia Cloud Computing Association, the region has pushed ahead of markets like Germany, the United Kingdom and even the United States.

 The CRI is a unique survey.
 It tracks 14 Asia Pacific economies by measuring 10 different parameters.
-They range from technical challenges like International Connectivity and Broadband Quality to policy issues such as Data Centre Risk, Privacy, IP Protection and Regulatory concerns.
+They range from technical challenges like International Connectivity and Broadband Quality to policy issues such as Data Center Risk, Privacy, IP Protection and Regulatory concerns.

 The table has seen some interesting changes, with Hong Kong edging over Japan as the top CRI player and Singapore surging into second place.